Government Has a Crucial Airline List for Families Who Travel Together - NewsBreak

 The dashboard feels both like a way to reward the airlines that have already committed to adopting Biden’s request, and to single out those who have yet to change their policies.

-In recent weeks , United Airlines ( UAL ) introduced a new policy where children 11 and under can sit next to an accompanying adult without extra charges, provided they are willing to switch flights if necessary, and its latest software update will find available adjacent seats at the time of booking for parties that include a child 11 and under.
+In recent weeks , United Airlines ( UAL ) - Get Free Report introduced a new policy where children 11 and under can sit next to an accompanying adult without extra charges, provided they are willing to switch flights if necessary, and its latest software update will find available adjacent seats at the time of booking for parties that include a child 11 and under.

 Frontier also introduced a new policy in which at least one parent will automatically be seated with any children under the age of 12 that they are traveling with, for no extra charge.

-The airlines singled out for not adopting the new policy, including Southwest Airlines ( LUV ) and JetBlue Airways ( JBLU ) , have not yet indicated if they will make that change soon.
+The airlines singled out for not adopting the new policy, including Southwest Airlines ( LUV ) - Get Free Report and JetBlue Airways ( JBLU ) - Get Free Report , have not yet indicated if they will make that change soon.

 At the moment, Biden is in public pressure mode, but last month a group of Democratic senators introduced the Families Fly Together Act, which would require every airline to seat children 13 and under next to an accompanying adult without a surcharge.
 It’s, of course, unclear if the legislation will pass the Republican-controlled House of Representatives.